dbarrosop/sir/docs/features/analytics.rst

     :alt: search_prefix

 .. note:: ``peer_ip_src`` is useful if you are sending data to the agent from different routers as it shows the IP of
-          the router that provided those prefixes
+          the router that provided those prefixes.
+In this particular example we have two different routers sending data to the same agent.

 Search ASN's
 ------------